peter-raven/FluentBuilders/readme.md

     .Create();
 ```

-A builder uses a base class from the BuildBuddy library and can take advantage of a few convenience helpers.
+A builder uses a base class from the FluentBuilders library and can take advantage of a few convenience helpers.
 You will be able to easily create advanced builders that handle complex types, child collections and nesting like this:

 ```csharp
 Order order = new OrderBuilder()